MicrosoftDocs/bot-docs/articles/dotnet/state.md

 ##<a id="state-client"></a> Create a state client

-The `StateClient` object enables you to manage state data using the BotBuilder SDK for .NET.
+The `StateClient` object enables you to manage state data using the Bot Builder SDK for .NET.
 To create a state client using an `Activity` object, call the `GetStateClient` method.

 [!code-csharp[Get State client](~/includes/code/dotnet-state.cs#getStateClient1)]